markekraus/PSRAW/docs/PrivateFunctions/Request-RedditOAuthTokenPassword.md

 ## DESCRIPTION
 Requests an OAuth Access Token from Reddit using the `password` grant flow.
 The password grant flow can only be performed for `Script` applications.
 This allows an application developer to obtain an OAuth Access Token under their own user context using their Reddit Username, Reddit passwords, Application Client ID, and Application Client Secret.
 For more information on this grant method see the `Password` parameter description for `Request-RedditOAuthToken`.

-This function is essentially a convenience wrapper for `Invoke-WebRequest` and returns a `Microsoft.PowerShell.Commands.BasicHtmlWebResponseObject` that results from the Auth Token Request.
+This function is essentially a convenience wrapper for `Invoke-WebRequest` and returns a `RedditOAuthResponse` that results from the Auth Token Request.

 This function is not intended for direct usage by the module consumer and is not exported by the module.
 Documentation is provided for developers and contributors.